Sandokan: Sandokan series

-Emilio Salgari wrote several novels chronicling the adventures of Sandokan and Yanez, two of his most legendary creations.
-They are introduced in The Tigers of Mompracem, which portrays their conflicts against the Dutch and British.
-In subsequent novels, they battle against James Brooke, the Raja of Sarawak, and also travel to India to measure themselves against the Thugs, a notorious band of stranglers devoted to the goddess Kali.
+Emilio Salgari wrote several novels telling the adventures of Sandokan and Yanez, two of his most legendary creations.
+They are introduced in The Tigers of Mompracem, which portrays their struggle against Dutch and British.
+In many sequels, they fight against James Brooke, a white-skin adventurer, self-appointed as Rajah of Sarawak; they also move to India to smash down the Thugs, a notorious band of stranglers devoted to the goddess Kali.